brgsteyr4goodai/chatbot/README.md

 ## Roadmap
 - Add further dialogues to Dialogflow
-- Create integrations for other platforms apart from discord
+- Create integrations for other platforms apart from Discord
 - Add further sources for researching info on illnesses
 - Create support for other languages than English